aptech/docs/docs/coming-to-gauss/intro-gauss-for-stata-users.rst

   5 6
   end

-In GAUSS, a dataframe can be created from manually entered matrix and variable names using the :func:`asDF` procedure:
+In GAUSS, a dataframe can be created from a manually entered matrix and variable names using the :func:`asDF` procedure:

 ::